osg-htc/docs/docs/common/yum.md

     if you have your own mirror or configuration of the EPEL repository, you **MUST** verify that the OSG repository has a better yum priority than EPEL ([details](install-best-practices#YumPriorities)).
 Otherwise, you will have strange dependency resolution (*depsolving*) issues.

-### Install the Yum priorities package
+### Install the YUM priorities plugin

-For packages that exist in both OSG and EPEL repositories, it is important to prefer the OSG ones or else OSG software installs may fail.
-Installing the Yum priorities package enables the repository priority system to work.
+We use YUM priorities to tell YUM to prefer OSG packages over EPEL or OS packages.
+It is important to install and enable the YUM priorities plugin before installing grid software to avoid getting the wrong versions.

-1. Install the Yum priorities package:
+1. Install the YUM priorities package:

         :::console
         root@host # yum install yum-plugin-priorities

-2. Ensure that `/etc/yum.conf` has the following line in the `[main]` section (particularly when using ROCKS), thereby enabling Yum plugins, including the priorities one:
+2. Ensure that `/etc/yum.conf` has the following line in the `[main]` section:

         :::file
         plugins=1

-!!! note
-    If you do not have a required key you can force the installation using `--nogpgcheck=`; e.g., `yum install --nogpgcheck yum-priorities`.

 ### Install OSG Repositories